calvinballing/calvinballing.github.io/about.md

 permalink: /about/
 ---

-I enjoy rationalist fiction.

-I live in Columbus, OH.
-I like cycling, cycles, and recycling.
+I like cycling, cycles, recycling, and the free Encyclopedia that anyone can edit.

+I live in Columbus, OH now.
 The other cities I've called home are Grand Rapids, Memphis, Boston, and Dayton.

 I do Quality Assurance Testing.